binhanle/eem202a-project/README.md

 ### SyncNet Approach

-The third attemtped strategy was based on the SyncNet paper (Chung and Zisserman).
+The third attemtped strategy was based on the SyncNet paper [7].
 The authors were able to accomplish audio-video synchronization at an accuracy of 81% with a window size of only 5 frames.
 SyncNet consists of two similar DNNs that output size-256 vectors.
 The inputs are a five-frame window and the MFCC features of the corresponding audio segment.
 The L2 distance between the output vectors determines whether an audio and video pair is synchronized.
 SyncNet is trained on genuine (in-sync) and false (out-of-sync) pairs.
 To find the audio-video offset of a particular video, one must extract audio and video pairs from the video, feed them to SyncNet, average the L2 distances over a set time, and repeat by manually sliding the audio and/or the video stream.
 The offset that returns the least average L2 distance is most likely the correct one.

 <p align="center">
 	<img src="https://github.com/binhanle/eem202a-project/blob/master/Images/strat3.png"/>